December car loans remain surprisingly cheap

-Buick, for example, is offering 0% financing for up to 72 months plus $1,000 cash back on its 2017 Enclave.
-Subaru is offering 0% financing for 63 months on its 2017 Outback.
+Nissan, for example, is offering 0% financing for up to 60 months and $2,000 cash back on its 2018 Murano.
+And Ford is is offering 0% financing for up to 72 months on its F-150.

 Bankrate's Auto Loan Calculator can help you make the right choice and save the most.

 Click here to find all of the current automaker incentives.

 About 1 in every 5 auto loans is made to a borrower with poor credit.

 Those car buyers already pay three to four times more to finance a new car or truck.